Tabata for Beginners

 The method became popular and was named "Tabata Intervals" or just "Tabatas" for short.
 Athletes that were trained using the tabata method consistently did better in competition.

-Below is a sample demonstration of Tabatas.
-They are simple enough to do in your own home with no additional equipment needed.
-I have done a quick sessions at home when life gets in the way and prevents me from getting to the gym.
+Tabata workouts at home are super easy.
+These workouts are simple enough to do in your own home with no additional equipment needed.
+I have done quick sessions at home when life gets in the way and prevents me from getting to the gym.

 Moving is so Important!